parcel-bundler/website/src/blog/beta3/beta3.md

 ## Tree shaking dynamic import

 Another feature related to our scope hoisting implementation is support for tree shaking dynamic `import()`.
-Parcel can detect which properties of a dynaimc import are accessed, and exclude the exports from the resolved module that aren't used.
+Parcel can detect which properties of a dynamic import are accessed, and exclude the exports from the resolved module that aren't used.
 This works with promise chaining, async/await, destructuring, and static object property accesses.
 If anything is accessed non-statically, e.g. a computed property, then all of the exports will be included.

 <img src="tree-shaking-dynamic-import.jpg" alt="Example of tree shaking dynamic import">